cryptojoks/antofy-docs/docs/tokenomics.md

 In the blockchain world, this problem is more pronounced as cryptocurrency users continue to live in the real world and use fiat money for living.
 As cryptocurrency rises, network node owners play the role of exporters in countries with weakening currencies.
 Their income increases while their living costs remain the same.
 But those who use the network for something other than investing or trading act as people getting poorer.&#x20;

-{% hint style="info" %}
-For example, the transaction cost has a dramatic profitability impact on online business that involves cross-border cryptocurrency payments, especially if numerous transactions are assumed.
+*For example, the transaction cost has a dramatic profitability impact on online business that involves cross-border cryptocurrency payments, especially if numerous transactions are assumed.*
-{% endhint %}

 Thus, the users' and the node owners' interests directly contradict each other.
 For users, commissions are costs, and it is beneficial to reduce them.
 For node owners, fees are income, and it is profitable to increase them.
 But in an ideal world, the interests of users and node owners should coincide - both groups should be interested in the growth of network popularity and its further development.